irrdnet/irrd/docs/admins/deployment.rst

     # Once, as root:
     setcap 'cap_net_bind_service=+eip' /home/irrd/irrd-venv/bin/python3
+    # To run, start without --uid, as the non-privileged user
+    /home/irrd/irrd-venv/bin/irrd

-Alternatively, you can run IRRd on non-privileged ports and use IPtables or something similar to redirect connections from the privileged ports.
+Alternatively, you can run IRRd on non-privileged ports and use IPtables or similar tools to redirect connections from the privileged ports.

 Logrotate configuration
 ~~~~~~~~~~~~~~~~~~~~~~~